sfarajli/farajli.net/posts/selfhostmail.md

 a couple of days ago I completely removed everything from my server and purchased an email hosting service.

-I'd like to share my experience with setting up an email server and what makes the process an absolute nightmare.
+I'd like to share my experience with hosting an email server and what makes the process an absolute nightmare.

 ### - It's hard to find an affordable VPS provider that doesn't block port 25.